 - Blood clotting problems

-- Presence of a disease affecting the blood vessels.
+- The presence of a disease that affects the blood vessels

 What is the Modified Allen Test?